The 5 Best Inversion Tables for Back Pain & Sciatica

 They have a large range of high-quality inversion tables and inversion equipment at different prices and reliable customer service.

-Their new FitSpine series is the best when it comes to treating back pain and sciatica, because it has the maximum range of inversion angles, it is easy to adjust and use (simply set it, lock, recline, and relax), it is comfortable, and the safety features are excellent.
-You will need no help in getting on it or getting off of it, and the pain-relieving results are immediate.
+Their new FitSpine series is the best when it comes to treating back pain and sciatica because it has the maximum range of inversion angles, it is easy to adjust and use (simply set it, lock, recline, and relax), it is comfortable, and the safety features are excellent.

-👉 See our detailed Teeter inversion table reviews!
+See our detailed Teeter inversion table reviews!

-Teeter is the leading brand when it comes to inversion tables, and they are the only ones that are UL tested for safety and FDA-registered as a 510(k) medical device.
+Teeter is the leading brand when it comes to inversion tables, and they are the only ones that are UL-tested for safety and FDA-registered as a 510(k) medical device.

-Through our research, their best value model (for the money) is the FitSpine X3.
 It’s packed with technologically advanced features, and as such, we’ve found it has the best price-to-quality ratio on the market.

 Here’s Teeter explaining how their inversion table decompresses your spine: